Lacustrine plain: Agriculture value

 The Great Plains in North America are examples of the agricultural values of lacustrine plains.
 The flat lake plain where Lake Agassiz once existed now serves as a cropland for sugar beets and potatoes.
 Beneficial to the growth of the crops, the soils of the lacustrine plains in the Great Lakes region are fertile due to prior sedimentation, and the land is so flat that crops can thrive.
 The remaining glacial materials also provide essential nutrients for crop growth and thus boost farm productivity.

 Paleoenvironmental reconstruction value

 Lacustrine plains are also valuable in paleoenvironment and paleoclimate studies.
 By surveying the western lake plain of Llancanelo Lake in Argentina, researchers were able to gather geomorphological data and sedimentary evidence to reconstruct the extension of the lake in the past.
 It was concluded that the lake extended a larger territory in the past.
 In the case of Llancanelo Lake, the western lacustrine plain was a crucial factor in determining the evolution of the lake.
-A similar use of drainage areas and lacustrine plain can be found in a research done on the Congo.
+A similar use of drainage areas and lacustrine plains can be found in a research done on the Congo.
 Sedimentation and drainage data collected through monitoring the Congo's drainage system provide valuable insight into the glacial stages and climate periods the region has gone through.